The best TV shows to watch on NOW TV

 Patrick Melrose

-Benedict Cumberbatch performs the lead position on this five-part collection, which follows a person from a privileged but abusive background, who develops extreme issues with drug dependancy later in life.
-The acclaimed collection relies on the novels of Edward St Aubyn and gained a BAFTA award for finest miniseries in 2019.
+Benedict Cumberbatch performs the lead position on this five-part sequence, which follows a person from a privileged but abusive background, who develops extreme issues with drug habit later in life.
+The acclaimed sequence relies on the novels of Edward St Aubyn and received a BAFTA award for finest miniseries in 2019.
 Watch on NOW TV

 Killjoys